This page provides a conceptual overview of logs-based metrics.

 User-defined (logs-based) metrics are created by a user on a project.
-They count the number of log entries that match a given filter, or keep track of particular values within the matching log entries.
+They count the number of log entries that match a given query, or keep track of particular values within the matching log entries.

 The data for logs-based metrics comes from log entries received after the metrics are created.
 The metrics are not populated with data from log entries that are already in Logging.

 Go to the Stackdriver Logging > Logs-based metrics page in the Cloud Console:

 Select an existing Google Cloud project at the top of the page.
 The lists of logs-based metrics in your Google Cloud project appear:

 Cloud Identity and Access Management roles and permissions govern access to Google Cloud data.
 Following is a summary of the common roles and permissions a Google Cloud project member needs to access logs-based metrics:

 roles/logging.configWriter) lets you list, create, get, update, and delete logs-based metrics.

 Logging/Logs Viewer (

 roles/logging.viewer) lets you view existing metrics.
 You can also add the